aws-actions/configure-aws-credentials/README.md

 - By default, your account ID will not be masked in workflow logs.
 This was changed from being masked by default in the previous version.
 AWS does consider account IDs as sensitive information, so this change reflects that stance.
-You can rever to the old default and mask your account ID in workflow logs by setting the `mask-aws-account-id` input to `true`.
+You can revert to the old default and mask your account ID in workflow logs by setting the `mask-aws-account-id` input to `true`.

 **New features**